Carimbó: Dance

-Carimbó was a loose and very sensual dance which involved only side to side movements and many spins and hip movement by the female dancer, who typically wore a rounded skirt.
-The music was mainly to the beat of Carimbó drums.
-In this dance, a woman would throw her handkerchief on the floor and her male partner would attempt to retrieve it using solely his mouth.
+Carimbó, the dance, is loose and sensual, involving only side-to-side movements and many spins and hip movements by the female dancer, who typically wears a rounded skirt.
+The music is mainly to the beat of Carimbó drums.
+In this dance, a woman throws her handkerchief on the floor, and her male partner attempts to retrieve it using his mouth alone.
 Over time, the dance changed, as did the music itself.
-It was influenced by the Caribbean (for example, Zouk, and Merengue styles) and French/Spanish dance styles of the Caribbean, especially Cumbia from Colombia.
+It was influenced by the Caribbean (for example, Zouk and Merengue styles) and French/Spanish dance styles of the Caribbean, especially Cumbia from Colombia.